jetbrains-academy/sql-course/Lesson2/task1/task.md

 ## String expressions

-Aside from numeric operations, SQL can also operate with other data types.
-In this step we will learn about the operations with character data, or "strings", as they are usually called in the modern general-purpose programming languages.
+Aside from numerical data, SQL can also operate with other data types.
+In this step, we will learn about the operations with character data, or "strings" as they are usually called in modern general-purpose programming languages.

-There are a few families of the character data types, but we will dive into these details later.
+There are a few families of character data types, but we will dive into these details later.
-In this lesson we will focus on character literals and expressions.
+In this lesson, we will focus on character literals and expressions.

-Programmers with the background in Java/C++/Python and similar languages will probably be somewhat surprised that string literals in SQL are always quoted with single quotes:
+Programmers with a background in Java/C++/Python and similar languages will probably be somewhat surprised that string literals in SQL are always marked with single quotes:

 ```sql
 SELECT 'Hello';